craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 Expert Alchemists can create Red Water, and Journeymen can craft Yellow Powder.
 These two materials are the two forms of Philosopher's Stone.
 Recipes for creating Philosopher's Stones that bear these ingredients form new Stones much quicker than those without, leading to theoretically exponentially increasing production.

 # Common Knowledge Ingredients
 General Categories list specific categories list rare ingredients in those categories.
-Rarer ingredients are more potent.
+Rarer ingredients are more potent, but the Weave is in all things.

 Mechanically, this should simply look like better rolls = better success.